 I have been still doing experiments with C64 BASIC this week.
 Again, I have been working on scrolling routines.
 This time, I made two experiments – scrolling a pattern using Extended Color Mode (ECM), and scrolling a road with multicolor mode combined with hi-res characters.

-[Download “ECM thing”: link to be fixed]
+[Download “ECM thing”: link no longer available.
+Sorry.]

 “The Road” – How it works